burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 18. Operators `==`, `!=` have higher priority than logical connectives.
 See also: https://en.cppreference.com/w/cpp/language/operator_precedence

 19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (the temporary object that occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
 In simple cases, based on this trick, you can capture returned temporary objects from a function by constant reference to reduce the number of copy constructors.
 To utilize this trick function still must return an object by value.
-Returning a temporary object by reference is incorrect and it will lead to already mentioned problem (6).
+Returning a temporary object by reference is incorrect and it will lead to an already mentioned problem (6).

 20. References to **RValue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **RValue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.
 Therefore you should be very careful with this case (20) and previous case (19).